 - North Carolina Museum of Art: This museum is always free to visit.
 Follow the above link for information on free family-friendly tours.

-- Go on your own hike: Follow the above link for some of the most kid-friendly hikes in the Triangle.
+- Go on a hike: Follow the above link for some of the most kid-friendly hikes in the Triangle.

 - Trampoline parks, mini-golf, rock climbing, more: There are tons of fun, active attractions for families in the Triangle.
-Follow the above link to find Groupons for a lot of them.
+Check out a big list of indoor play areas, as well as some discounts, at the above link.
 Why pay full price?

 - Stagville State Historic Site: Learn about the Pre-Civil War past.
-It’s always free to visit, and there are guided tours at 11 a.m., 1 p.m. and 3 p.m.
-It’s open Tuesday through Saturday.
+It’s always free to visit, and to take a self-guided tour.
+Guided tours are $2 for adults, and $1 for children age 5-12 and seniors.

 - Ackland Art Museum: This art museum on the UNC campus is free to visit.
 Follow the above link for the holiday schedule.